Creston District AVA: Climate

 The climate of the Creston District viticultural area includes a modest marine influence by its location east of the Templeton Gap and Santa Lucia Coast Range and south of the La Panza Range.
 Sea breezes that blow inland off the Pacific Ocean and through the Templeton Gap passes in the Santa Lucia Range reach the Creston District viticultural area during the day, and cold air draining off the La Panza Range travels down Huerhuero Creek and into the viticultural area in the evenings.
 In addition, cooling marine air from Morro Bay to the south occasionally penetrates into the Creston District viticultural area.
 The moderating effect of the cold air drainage and the sea breezes places the temperature of the Creston District viticultural area into the low-to-moderate Region III category under the Winkler GDD system.
 The Creston District viticultural area also is located in the rain shadows of the La Panza Range and the Santa Lucia Range.
 As a result, precipitation is low within the viticultural area, averaging 11.5 in annually.
 Although the annual precipitation amounts are low, there is abundant groundwater and near-surface water along Huerhuero Creek for irrigating vineyards.
+The USDA plant hardiness zone is 8b to 9a.

 Soil

 The district soil is old, well developed terrace and hillside mix composed of granite and sedimentary rocks.
 The parent materials of the soils of the Creston District viticultural area are granitic rocks, non-marine sandstones, marine Monterey shales and sandstones, and the Paso Robles Formation.
 Over time, Huerhuero Creek has transported mixed sediments of granitic boulders, cobbles, finer gravels and sands, shales, sandstone fragments, and silts from the La Panza Range into the viticultural area.
 The granitics are high in silica, and the Monterey Formation shales and fine sandstones are high in calcium carbonate in some places.
-As the rock fragments weather and are dissolved in water, the resulting materials cause cementation of the sediments and soils, decreasing the soil’s water-holding capacity and rooting depths for plants, including grapevines.
+As the rock fragments weather and are dissolved in water, the resulting materials cause cementation of the sediments and soils, decreasing the soil's water-holding capacity and rooting depths for plants, including grapevines.
 The true loams to sandy loams in the area have a higher percentage of granitic coarse sands and gravels, allowing for deeper rooting depths and better drainage.
 Most of the soils are slightly acidic at the surface and more alkaline at depths below the surface.
 Soil textures in the Creston District viticultural area are predominantly fine sandy loams to sandy loams along the creeks, to gravelly sandy loams to clay loams on the terraces.
 The most common soil order in the area is the moderately developed grassland Mollisols, followed by younger, poorly developed Inceptisols and Entisols along the creeks, the occasional older Alfisols on higher hillsides, and heavy clay Vertisols in some low-lying spots.
 Area soils are considered moderately fertile.